Article Detail - JE Part B

 Annual Participation Program

-CMS Internet Only Manual (IOM), Publication 100-04, Medicare Claims Processing Manual, Chapter 1, Section 30.3.12 outlines an annual open enrollment process, to provide eligible practitioners and suppliers with the opportunity to enroll in or terminate enrollment in the participation program.
+CMS Manual 100-04 Chapter 1 Section 30.3.12 outlines an annual open enrollment process, to provide eligible practitioners and suppliers with the opportunity to enroll in or terminate enrollment in the participation program.

 For providers (including physicians and suppliers) who have enrolled in Medicare, to sign participation agreement (Form CMS-460) is to agree to accept assignment for all covered services that are provided to Medicare patients.
 The benefits of signing a participation agreement include:

 - No 5 percent reduction in the Medicare approved amount.

 - Beneficiaries with Medigap coverage (private supplemental insurance) may assign the payment on the supplemental claim to the provider or supplier.
 Under the current mandatory Medigap (claim-based) crossover process, beneficiaries must assign payment on their claims to a participating provider or supplier as a condition for their claims to be forwarded to their Medigap insurer for payment of all coinsurance and deductible amounts due under the Medigap policy.
 The Medigap insurer, in turn, must pay the participating provider or supplier directly, thereby relieving the need of having to file a second claim.
 (Refer to the Medicare Claims Processing Manual, Chapter 28, Section 70.6, for more information regarding the eligibility-file based crossover process.)